richardhenyash/artofnht/README.md

 ## Project Goals
 To showcase the artist's portfolio, increase the artist's profile within the comic art community and to provide a means for prospective clients to engage.

+## User Goals
+To browse comic art for fun and inspiration and potentially to buy.
+To commission an artist to create some personalised art work.

 ## UX

 ### Project Strategy